Turkish Cup

 The Turkish Cup (Türkiye Kupası) is an annual football cup competition in Turkey, organised by the Turkish Football Federation since 1962.
 During a period of sponsorship by Fortis, the competition was temporarily known as the Fortis Turkish Cup (Fortis Türkiye Kupası).
 It is currently sponsored by the state-owned bank Ziraat Bankası and officially called the Ziraat Turkish Cup (Ziraat Türkiye Kupası).

 The tournament has been held under various formats, including a traditional knockout competition and group stages on an experimental basis.
 An expanded format was introduced for the 2012–13 season, with a record 156 teams participating.
 The structure included a round-robin group stage following five knockout rounds, with group winners and runners-up advancing to the semi-finals and final.
-The current holders of the cup are Galatasaray S.K..
+The current holders of the cup are Trabzonspor.